 A good example of this is the National Advertising Initiative website, networkadvertising.org.
-Every resource that makes up the site contains the word "ad" in its name.
+This site doesn't have third-party ads, but every resource that makes up the site contains the word "ad" in its name.
 If EasyList didn't whitelist it, the site would be unusable.
-Note that this site doesn't have third-party ads.
-Whitelisting it doesn't violate EasyList's mandate to block ads everywhere it can.

 You don't need to do anything.
 There is no need for AdBlock to run on the site, because it doesn't serve third-party ads.
 The list authors don't whitelist sites that use third-party ads, even if the list breaks the site.